JetBrains/Qodana/topics/ui-overview.md

 The Qodana UI focuses on the single-shot analysis, making it easy to act on results and customize checks.

-> To learn how to open such reports in your browser, see the [Open an HTML report](html-report.md) section.
+> To learn how to open such reports in your browser, see the [](html-report.md) section.

 ## HTML report structure